3rdWebCreator/jekyll-mundana-forestry/_drafts/free-subdomains.md

 - Domains
 title: Free Subdomains
 author: tim
-image: ''
+image: "/assets/images/gift.jpg"

 ---
-I've noticed a lot of people asking for a free domain in the Namebase Discord server.
+A few people have been asking for free domains in the Namebase Discord server.
 I thought it would be nice to have a top level domain that could be used to hand out free subdomains, so I started the bidding on the domain 3ForAll/.
-It's a combination of "free for all" and "Web3."
+The domain is a combination of "Web3" and "free for all."
 It'll take about two weeks to find out if I won the auction.
 If I win, I'll set up some kind of form on the site to pass out the free subdomains.